ThilinaPrasad/ThilinaPrasad/README.md

 ### Hi there!!
-My name is Thilina Prasad Jayathilaka.
+I'm Thilina Prasad Jayathilaka.
 A graduate from Department of Computer Science & Engineering, University of Moratuwa.

 #### I'm skilled in,
 Java | JavaScript | TypeScript | Python | Php | JSP | HTML | CSS